mgba-emu/mgba/src/platform/android/README.md

 This strict mode applies to the Android JNI/native wrapper target.
 It can also be enabled with `MGBA_ANDROID_WARNINGS_AS_ERRORS=true`.

+## Third-party notices

+Android-specific release notices are tracked in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).
+Keep that file and the in-app Licenses dialog in sync whenever runtime or bundled source dependencies change.

 ## Release signing

 Release builds are unsigned unless signing inputs are provided.
 Configure either Gradle properties or matching environment variables: